Tree Removal Checklist

 PLEASE contact the Village to review the dead or diseased tree prior to removal.
 There are no fees associated with the review of dead or diseased trees.
 All other tree removals will be billed for the Forester’s time as well as for a tree removal permit.
 Failure to contact the Village can result in fines and required tree replacements.

 Dead, Dutch Elm ad/or other diseased trees must be removed within 30 days; if the tree is diseased, be sure to have all branches, limbs, leaves, and trunks hauled off of your property.
+If the tree is dead, diseased, dying or infested, submit the Tree Removal Application to the Village Staff.
+This is for dead trees, trees diseased with DED, tree infested with the Emerald Ash Borer, or other similar issues.

 - Mark all tree removals on a copy of a current survey of your property indicating the diameter at breast height (dbh) and species.
 Also determine and indicate where the requisite replacement trees will be located.